OpenDrupal/Curriculum/README.md

 ## Credits

-* Erik Stielstra (@sutharsan): original founder and longtime maintainer.
-Thanks again for all you did, Erik.
+### Currently
 * Joeri Poesen (@jpoesen): project lead as of 2024.
 * You?

+### Previously
+* Erik Stielstra (@sutharsan): original founder and longtime maintainer.
+* The original (now archived) content was in large part based on materials created by Erik Stielstra and Bèr Kessels (@berkes).

+We owe a debt of gratitude to Bèr, Erik, and the individual contributors for all the time and effort they put into this project over the years.